brainlife/docs/docs/tutorial/diffusion-and-tractography.md

 4. Measure Tract Profiles (VISTASOFT). https://doi.org/10.25663/bl.app.43

-This pipeline assumes that your data are compliant with the Human Connectome Project pipeline and that your data is in LAS and the BVECS / BVALS are normalized.
+This pipeline assumes that your data are compliant with VISTASOFT or the Human Connectome Project pipeline and that your data is in LAS and the BVECS / BVALS are normalized.
 If your data does not comply with the above you can run the following steps before Step 1.

 0.1 Check BVECS and BVALS.
 https://doi.org/10.25663/bl.app.85